svalinn/r2s-act/doc/R2S_User_Manual.rst

 **10. Run read_meshtal.py.** Run this script with the -m flag in order tag photon fluxes and/or doses onto the mesh with the rest of the information on it.
 This script is run by r2s_step1.py, so more information about this script can be found in the "Scripts run by r2s_step1.py" section of this manual.

 **12. Visualize Results.** The best way of visualizing results is using VisIT.
 Fluxes/doses are best viewed as "pseudo color" or "volume" plots.
-The geometry can be superimposed on these plots.
+The geometry can be superimposed onto these plots.
 To do this, save the geometry as a .stl file in CubIt.
 Then open this file in VisIt and visualize it as a "mesh" plot.
 It is often useful to visualize results during intermediate steps of the work flow.
 For example it may be useful to visualize the neutron flux distribution and errors prior to continuing with the work flow.

 ...............................................................................